acm-uiuc/til/_til/rails/all-or-nothing-database-transactions.md

+---
-# All or Nothing Database Transactions
+title: All or Nothing Database Transactions
+category: rails
+---

 When you are updating multiple records in an *all or nothing* scenario, you can use [Active Record